The Lyrid meteor shower occurs between April 16-25 every year and will next peak on the night of April 22, 2024.

 The Lyrid meteor shower is of medium brightness, but not as luminous as the famous Perseid meteor shower in August, which tends to produce more prominent trails, Cooke said.

 Meteor showers occur when the Earth crosses the path of a comet, colliding with a trail of comet crumbs.
 That's why they happen around the same time every year and appear to originate from specific points in the sky.
-As they burn up in the atmosphere, the meteors leave bright streaks in the sky commonly referred to as "shooting stars."
-[Infographic: How Meteor Showers Work]
+As they burn up in Earth's atmosphere, the meteors leave bright streaks in the sky commonly referred to as "shooting stars."

 Lyrid meteors come in fast — though not as fast as the Leonids, which peak in November, Cooke said.
-"The Leonids hit us head-on," he said.
-"The Lyrids are more like hitting the left front fender."
+"The Leonids hit us head-on," Cooke continued "The Lyrids are more like hitting the left front fender."